crabsatellite/crabStay_frontend/README.md

 Welcome to the frontend repository of CrabStay!
 This project is a comprehensive online accommodation booking system.
 The backend code can be found [here](https://github.com/crabsatellite/crabStay_backend).

+## Overview

+CrabStay is an online stay rental application based on React and Spring Boot.
+The frontend is designed and built using React and Ant Design, providing a dynamic and user-friendly interface.
+The application supports various functionalities such as browsing accommodations, viewing details, and making bookings with ease.

 ## Tech Stack

-The frontend is developed using ReactJS, providing a dynamic and user-friendly interface.
+- ReactJS
+- Ant Design

 ## Frontend

 The frontend of CrabStay is designed to be interactive and user-friendly:

-- **Interactive UI**: Built using ReactJS, the UI is dynamic and responsive.
+- **Home**: The landing page of the application.

 - **Booking System**: Users can browse accommodations, view details, and make bookings with ease.

+- **User Portal**: A dedicated portal for users, including a main page and an order tracking history.

 ## Getting Started